Houdini & Doyle

-Houdini & Doyle is a British television drama series loosely based on the real-world friendship of Harry Houdini and Sir Arthur Conan Doyle.
+Houdini & Doyle is a television drama series loosely based on the real-world friendship of Harry Houdini and Sir Arthur Conan Doyle.
 A 10-episode first season was ordered by Fox in the United States, ITV in the United Kingdom, and Global in Canada.
 The pilot episode was written by co-creators David Hoselton and David Titcher.
 The first episode was broadcast simultaneously on ITV and ITV Encore on Sunday 13 March 2016.

 On August 3, 2016, Fox cancelled the series after one season.

 Premise

 Harry Houdini is a cynical skeptic and atheist whereas Dr. Arthur Conan Doyle is a believer in the paranormal and supernatural.
 The drama opens in 1901 London, shortly after the publication of Doyle's The Great Boer War.
 Houdini and Doyle become involved in the investigation of several mysterious deaths.
 They debate over whether the causes are natural or supernatural, and often bet on the cause, which causes their police liaison, Constable Adelaide Stratton, some embarrassment.